d-khan/java/collections/lecture.md

 | **size()**   | `size()`  Returns the number of elements in the List.        | `// Assume List is empty exList.size(); // Returns 0 exList.add(8); exList.add(22); // List is now: 8, 22 exList.size(); // Returns 2 ` |
 | **remove()** | `remove(index)`  Removes element at specified index.
 Indices for elements from higher positions are decreased by one.
 List size is decreased by one.
 Returns reference to element removed from List.  `remove(existingElement)`  Removes the first occurrence of an element which is equal to existingElement.
 Indices for elements from higher positions are decreased by one.
 List size is decreased by one.
 Returns true if specified element was found and removed. | `// Assume List is: 22, 8, 4, 4 exList.remove(1); // Returns 8 // List is now: 22, 4, 4                  exList.remove(5); // Throws exception // List is still: 22, 4, 4   exList.remove(2); // Returns 4 // List is now: 22, 4` |

-### Practice exercise (not graded)

-Use the above-mentioned methods, create a Linked list of your favorite movie names.
-Practice several methods.

 ### Iterating through a list

 LinkedList methods with index parameters, such as get() or set(), cause the list to be traversed from the first element to the specified element each time the method is called.
 Thus, using the LinkedLists' `get()` or `set()` methods within a loop that iterates through all list elements is inefficient.